How to Sign Up for Travel Insurance: Quick and Easy Steps

 A person using a laptop to sign up for travel insurance online

-Finishing your travel insurance signup is quick and easy.
+Finishing your travel insurance signup is a breeze!
+You’ll enter some basic information and select your coverage options.

 Applying for Coverage

-Start by entering your trip details like dates and destinations.
+Start by entering your trip details like destinations and travel dates.

-You’ll need to list travelers and their ages.
+You’ll want to list all travelers and include their ages.

-Many plans offer coverage for medical emergencies during international travel.
+Most plans offer coverage for medical emergencies while you’re traveling internationally.

 • Trip cancellation